 MMK:

-Yes and I’ve had to teach my brother’s daughters make them all.
-Stuffed celery and stuffed eggsnd a particular way of making turkey stuffing that’s just kind of family traditions.
+Yes, and I’ve had to teach my brother’s daughters how to make them all, so they can have them at their family Thanksgivings.
+Stuffed celery and stuffed eggs, and a particular way of making turkey stuffing that’s just kind of family traditions.

 SD:

 When do you typically put up your tree?

 MMK:

-I try to get it done as soon after hanksgiving as I can and the same with the outdoor decorations because Santa and Mrs. Claus are kind of on a tight schedule between the arrival which is the day after hanksgiving here’s a parade on that Friday here in Cooperstown and the mayor welcomes Santa and Mrs. Claus to the village and opens the Christmas season right up until Christmas ve so I try to get it done as soon after hanksgiving as I can.
+I try to get it done as soon after Thanksgiving as I can and the same with the outdoor decorations because Santa and Mrs. Claus are kind of on a tight schedule between the arrival, which is the day after Thanksgiving.
+There’s a parade on that Friday here in Cooperstown and the mayor welcomes Santa and Mrs. Claus to the village and opens the Christmas season right up until Christmas Eve, so I try to get it done as soon after Thanksgiving as I can.

 SD:

 And do you really enjoy putting up the tree?